 Scooby-Doo is no stranger to crossovers, as he’s teamed up with Batman & Robin, the Adams Family, Courage the Cowardly Dog, Wonder Woman, and several others.
 If I had to pick just one for my count down, it would have to be the time Scooby-Doo and the gang crossed paths with Johnny Bravo.
 The absent minded, woman obsessed, Elvis impersonating Johnny Bravo was one of my childhood favorites from Cartoon Network, and seeing him share a funny venture in a spooky house with the gang was instant gold.
 While escorting Johnny to his aunt’s home, they discover that his aunt is missing, and a ghostly gardener puts them to the chase.
 All the Scooby-Doo members are perfectly in character, and even the animation style for them is traditionally sketchy looking, which clashes perfectly with Bravo’s more modern, and colorful look.

 Having these characters play off each-other is a real joy, as they make fun of each other’s trademarks, and there’s some perfectly timed slapstick comedy.
 Plus, this episode features one of my favorite lines ever spoken in a cartoon.
-Johnny crashes into Velma, causing them to both lose their classes.
+Johnny crashes into Velma, causing them to both lose their glasses.
 Velma crawls around on the floor and says “My glasses, I can’t see without my glasses”, and then we cut to Johnny who’s also on the floor looking for his dark shaded glasses saying “My glasses, I can’t be seen without my glasses!”
 That in a nutshell is why Johnny Bravo was so funny, and why this episode stands as my favorite Scooby-Doo crossover.

 #3 “Scooby-Doo and the Goblin King” (2008) (Animated Movie)